 Benefits for staff at King's Health Partners

 As a member of staff at King's Health Partners you are part of a workforce of more than 40,000 people committed to excellence in healthcare.
 Below are some opportunities available to you as a staff member of King's Health Partners.
-Find out more about who we are on the About Us section of the website.
+Find out more about who we are including key stats on the About section of the website.

 King’s Health Partners provides education and training for healthcare professionals, students and support staff.